-Educator's Note: At this point in the process, sessions will become much less structured as teams progress on their design ideas.
-Use the session overviews and objectives as benchmarks, while accepting that certain things may take more or less time depending on the nature of the design question, and the personalities on the team.
+At this point in the process, sessions will become much less structured as teams progress on their design ideas.
+Use the session overviews and objectives as benchmarks, while accepting that certain things may take more or less time depending on the nature of the design question, and the personalities of the team.
 Remember to continue whatever documentation practices you have in place.